TianyuDou02/WaveMultiCast/README.md

 </details>

 ### Datasets
-All the four datasets in our paper is publicly available.
+All the two datasets in our paper is publicly available.
 You can find the datasets as follows:
 - [SEVIR](https://nbviewer.org/github/MIT-AI-Accelerator/eie-sevir/blob/master/examples/SEVIR_Tutorial.ipynb)
 - [Shanghai_Radar](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/2GKMQJ)